 It is an opportunity to streamline important maintenance processes with SAP EAM!

-Take the proven step to deploy Mobile Enterprise Asset Management Software with your SAP EAM.
+Take the proven step to deploy Mobile EAM Software with SAP.
 In doing so, you will modernize your industrial maintenance operations and be in a better position to take advantage of the endless stream of technology improvements in maintenance management.

 Why Consider Sigga for Mobile Enterprise Asset Management Software?

-Here at Sigga, we have been helping asset-intensive industries with SAP to drive digital transformation and mobile initiatives in industrial maintenance for 20 years.
+Here at Sigga, we have a singular focus on the digital transformation of data-intensive maintenance work with asset-intensive industries.
 It takes dedication and ongoing development to sustain world-class mobile experiences.
 As a result, our EAM Empower solution is the leading Mobile EAM app for SAP environments.
 We design our apps to deliver exceptional user experiences to drive adoption and full use of the app.
-We have also designed our own proprietary, SAP integration technology to deliver Enterprise-scale performance for a volume of data and users with proven ROI.
+We have also designed our own proprietary, SAP integration technology to deliver Enterprise scale performance for high volumes of data and users.

 In addition, we offer a Mobile Warehouse and Inventory solution to extend the mobile use cases and an integrated Planning & Scheduling desktop software solution to further streamline processes and drive efficiencies with SAP.